Survey Response Rates: A Complete Guide to NPS and Post-Interaction Feedback

 - B2C campaigns should often strive for 30%+ engagement

 The value of feedback extends beyond quantitative response rates.
-Even with moderate participation, the insights gained can substantially impact business decisions and improve customer experiences.
+Even with moderate participation, the insights gained from survey results can substantially impact business decisions and improve customer experiences.
 By choosing the right channel for your audience and timing surveys to key interactions, you can maximise both response quantity and quality.

 Remember: Context matters.
 Surveys tied to recent interactions consistently outperform general surveys without specific triggers.
 Immediate, convenient requests during or right after customer experiences will always generate the strongest engagement.